DMTC76375/CLB_DEMO/README.md

 ## Comparison to Software

 The CLB significantly reduces the software overhead associated with implementing this example.
 In software, you would have to manage a timer, a counter, and the IO's.
-These tasks involve managing your pin placement, in some cases making sure there is an open row, making sure your counter and/or timer is reloaded.
+These tasks involve managing pin placement (in some cases making sure there is an open row), checking the counter and/or timer is reloaded, or bit-masking.
 With the CLB, all of the functions associated with this example are handled by the hardware, which leaves the CPU free to do other tasks without interruption.

 ## Theory of Operation